-Property Туре Multiplicity Description datatype oval:SimpleDatatypeEnumeration 1 Possible values: • 'ios_version' • 'string' The string type is an option in order to allow use of regular expressions.
+Property Туре Multiplicity Description

+datatype oval:SimpleDatatypeEnumeration 1 Possible values: • 'ios_version' • 'string' The string type is an option in order to allow use of regular expressions.

+Also allows an empty string value.

 4.3.76 EntityStateStringType

 The EntityStateStringType extends the EntityStateSimpleBaseType and describes any simple string data.